 Top wealth shares have followed a U-shaped evolution since the early twentieth century.
-As shown by the top panel of Figure 6, the top 10% wealth share peaked at 84% in the late 1920s, then dropped down to 63% in the mid-1980s, and has been gradually rising ever since then, to 77.2% in 2012.
-The rising share of the top 10% is uncontroversial: In the SCF official statistics, the top 10% share is very similar in both level and trends to the one we obtain (Bricker et al., 2014; Kennickell, 2009b).
+As shown in Figure VI Panel A, the top 10% wealth share peaked at 84% in the late 1920s, then dropped down to 63% in the mid-1980s, and has been gradually rising ever since then, to 77.2% in 2012.
+The rising share of the top 10% is uncontroversial: In the SCF official statistics, the top 10% share is very similar in both level and trends to the one we obtain (Kennickell 2009b; Bricker et al. 2014).
 In contrast to the SCF, we find that it is only at the very top-end of the distribution (top 0.1% and above) that wealth is booming.
-The top 1% share has risen even more than the top decile from 1986 to 2012 (+ 16.7 points vs. 13.6 points), so that the top 10-1% wealth share has actually declined by 3.1 points (Figure 6, bottom panel).
+The top 1% share has risen even more than the top decile from 1986 to 2012 (+ 16.7) points vs. 13.6 points), so that the top 10-1% wealth share has actually declined by 3.1 points (Figure VI Panel B).
 In turn, almost all the rise in the top 1% wealth share since 1986 owes to the increase in the top 0.1% share.
-Wealth is getting more concentrated in the United States, but this trend owes to the spectacular dynamics of fortunes of dozens and hundreds of million dollars, not to the growth in fortunes of a few million.
+Wealth is getting more concentrated in the United States, but this trend owes to the spectacular dynamics of fortunes of dozens and hundreds of millions of dollars, not to the growth in fortunes of a few million.
 Inequality within rich families is increasing.